Alfredo Morelos: 2014 season

-Morelos began his career at Independiente Medellín in 2011 at the age of 15 and worked his way through the academy ranks he was promoted to the first team by then manager Hernán Darío Gómez, he made his Independiente Medellín debut aged 18 years and 22 days, in a 2–2 draw with Rionegro Águilas in the Copa Colombia group stage on 13 July 2014 coming on as a 74th-minute substitute.
-On 24 July 2014 Morelos started his first game for Independiente Medellín and scored his first ever senior goal aged 18 years, 1 month and 3 days in a 2–0 win over Evigado in the Copa Colombia.
-7 days later on 31 July 2014 Morelos scored a brace in two minutes in a 3–2 win over Jaguares de Córdoba during a Copa Colombia group B match taking his tally to 3 goals in 3 games.
-Morelos featured three more times for Independiente Medellín in the group stage of the competition scoring a further two goals, one against Leones on 21 August 2014 in a 3–0 win and one 7 days later against Evigado in a 1–1 draw.
-Independiente Medellín finished second in their group with 21 points, level on points with first placed Atlético Nacional and progressed through to the last 16 of the 2014 Copa Colombia but where defeated 5–2 on aggregate by Deportes Tolima, Morelos made an appearance in both legs of the tie.
+Morelos began his career at Independiente Medellín in 2011 at the age of 15 and worked his way through the academy ranks.
+He was promoted to the first team by then manager Hernán Darío Gómez, and made his first team debut aged 18 years and 22 days, in a 2–2 draw with Rionegro Águilas in the Copa Colombia group stage on 13 July 2014, coming on as a 74th-minute substitute.

+On 24 July 2014, Morelos started his first game for Independiente Medellín and scored his first ever senior goal, aged 18 years, 1 month and 3 days in a 2–0 win over Evigado also in the Copa Colombia.
+Seven days later, he scored a brace in two minutes in a 3–2 win over Jaguares de Córdoba during a Copa Colombia group B match taking his tally to three goals in as many matches in the competition.
+Morelos featured three more times for Independiente Medellín in the group stage of the competition scoring a further two goals, one against Leones on 21 August 2014 in a 3–0 win and one seven days later against Evigado in a 1–1 draw.
+Independiente Medellín finished second in their group with 21 points, level on points with first placed Atlético Nacional and progressed through to the last 16 of the 2014 Copa Colombia but were defeated 5–2 on aggregate by Deportes Tolima; Morelos made an appearance in both legs of the tie.

 Morelos made his Categoría Primera A debut for Independiente Medellín on 31 August 2014 in a 3–0 win over Águilas Doradas coming on as an 82nd-minute substitute.
-6 days later on 6 September 2014, Morelos scored his first Categoría Primera A goal for Independiente Medellín during injury time against Fortaleza Esporte Clube to win the match 3–2 in the 92nd minute.
+Six days later on 6 September 2014, Morelos scored his first Categoría Primera A goal for Independiente Medellín during injury time against Fortaleza Esporte Clube to win the match 3–2 in the 92nd minute.
 Morelos made a further four appearances in the 2014 Categoría Primera A but the goal against Fortaleza would be his last of the season.